-British Columbia (BC) is Canada’s westernmost province widely known for its Pacific coastline and mountainous range.
-British Columbia is one of Canada’s most diverse provinces and is home to the country’s third largest city, Vancouver.
+British Columbia (BC) is Canada’s westernmost province widely known for its Pacific coastline and mountain ranges.
+It is one of the most diverse provinces and is home to the country’s third largest city, Vancouver.
 Vancouver is consistently listed as one of the world’s best cities to live in, making it ever popular with immigrants.

-The British Columbia Provincial Nominee Program (BC PNP) is aimed at providing a fast-track service for permanent resident application for experienced and skilled workers.
+The British Columbia Provincial Nominee Program (British Columbia PNP) is aimed at providing a fast-track service for permanent resident applications for experienced and skilled workers.
 It also caters for business people and their eligible family members to settle in BC permanently.

-In addition, the BC PNP was designed to attract foreign nationals with the necessary skills and experience targeted by the province.
-These foreign nationals include high-impact workers and entrepreneurs suitable to BCs labour market and economic development priorities.
+In addition, the British Columbia PNP was designed to attract foreign nationals with the necessary skills and experience targeted by the province.
+These foreign nationals include high-impact workers and entrepreneurs suitable to BC’s labour market and economic development priorities.

 Foreign nationals applying through the BC PNP enjoy processing times that are faster than other Canadian immigration programs.

 Economic growth in BC largely depends on people and their productivity.
 If qualified workers and entrepreneurs meet labour market and economic development demands, the province will continue to prosper.

 Immigration, therefore, plays an all-important role in helping BC meet its current and future labour market shortages.

 The British Columbia PNP Immigration Pathways